-Visiting Syracuse and staying at the Residenze dello Scirocco, refined apartments located on the seafront of Ortigia, you can discover Syracuse’s culinary tradition: a mix of flavours from all over the world.
+Visiting Syracuse and staying at the Residenze dello Scirocco, refined apartments located on the seafront of Ortigia, or at Casa Delo, you can discover Syracuse’s culinary tradition: a mix of flavours from all over the world.

 It is no mystery that Sicilian cuisine is among the best in Italy: moreover, Sicilian culinary tradition is influenced by the people who have subjected it, from Greeks, Arabs and Normans to Spaniards and North Africans.

 Add to this a wealth of ingredients that are the fruit of a fertile land and a swarming sea.

 Fish and seafood, therefore, are superb – especially tuna, sardines, clams, anchovies, swordfish and shrimp – and often better than meat.

 Vegetables like eggplant often take the place of meat (once too expensive for many Sicilians) in pasta and other dishes, which are enriched with raisins, capers, herbs, seeds and garlic.